 Albuquerque Baseball Complex

-Phase I of this state-of-the-art facility will have five artificial turf fields with lighting to accommodate both baseball and softball.
-The site will also include a building for concessions, restrooms, a community meeting room, umpire locker room, and a viewing area.
+The complex will also include a building to house concessions, restrooms, a community meeting room, umpire locker room, and a viewing area.

-This $17.8 million project will take approximately 10 months and is expected to begin in late January/early February.
+This $17.8 million bond-funded project will be completed in the fall.
 The design for the fields was developed through a task force of local sports and recreational experts working with architects from Consensus Planning and G. Donald Dudley Architects.
-Bradbury Stamm is the contractor for the bond-funded project.

 “The opportunities for local youth to participate in sports provide tremendous return via the interaction, competition and commerce, not to mention the ability to take place in a safe haven for our children.
 Money that our constituents spend traveling to events in Arizona and Texas can be spent at home and kept within our own community.” - Buddy Gouldsmith, Assistant Coach University of New Mexico